Bonus Tax Calculator Prince Edward Island 2026

 #10Newfoundland and Labrador (NL)39.0%$3,050.00

-#12Prince Edward Island (PE)41.2%$2,940.00
+#12Prince Edward Island (PE)41.1%$2,945.00

 Prince Edward Island Bonus Tax: Specific Considerations

-Prince Edward Island's three-bracket structure plus a 10% surtax above $12,500 of provincial tax owing creates a mid-range bonus tax burden.
-A $5,000 bonus on $80K in Charlottetown or Summerside is taxed at 20.5% federal + 16.65% PE = 37.15%, netting roughly $3,140.
+Prince Edward Island's six-bracket structure — the former 10% surtax has been eliminated — creates a mid-range bonus tax burden.
+A $5,000 bonus on $80K in Charlottetown or Summerside is taxed at 20.5% federal + 16.6% PE = 37.1%, netting roughly $3,140.
 A $10,000 bonus on $80K nets approximately $6,290.
-At $25K bonus on $80K, parts cross the $105,000 PE top bracket and may trigger the surtax, producing effective withholding around 39–42% and net bonus near $14,500–$14,750.
-PEI's small population means salaries (and thus bonuses) tend to be lower than larger provinces, so the surtax trigger is rare except for executives, doctors, and senior government roles.
+At $25K bonus on $80K, income reaches about $105K and stays within the 16.6% provincial bracket, producing effective withholding around 39–41% and net bonus near $14,750.
+PEI's small population means salaries (and thus bonuses) tend to be lower than in larger provinces, so the top brackets rarely apply except for executives, doctors, and senior government roles.

 PEI healthcare workers receiving signing bonuses should consider directing them to RRSPs to avoid the surtax tier — recent PEI government recruitment of nurses and doctors often includes $10K–$20K signing bonuses that, combined with regular salary, can push earners into surtax territory.
 The PEI Sales Tax Credit and Volunteer Firefighter Tax Credit reduce annual tax owing but not withholding.
 The province's Equity Tax Credit allows investments in PEI corporations to generate a non-refundable credit, useful for high-bonus earners with capital to deploy locally.